diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

      		</plugins>
      	</build>

 The dependencies presented here are the ones that where selected during the setup.
 Because we only selected the Web dependency, we will see both Web and Test (_Test_ is provided by default, for unit testing our application).
 Though it might look like there are not a lot of dependencies being pulled in, that's not quite the case.
-The `spring-boot-starter-...` dependencies that you enter here actually fetch other dependencies they need.
+The `spring-boot-starter-...` dependencies that we enter here actually fetch other dependencies they need.
 Because this is invisible to us, the pom.xml file looks quite clean, and all the management of those dependencies is taken care of for us as well.

 Next, there is one plugin, the `spring-boot-maven-plugin`.
 This will let us build and deploy the entire application with one simple maven command:`mvn spring-boot:run`.
 If we try to run this now, there won't be anything interesting yet.
 After running that command, we can go to `localhost:8080`, though all we will see is a "Whitelabel Error Page".
-But, if all went well, the compilation worked without any problems and your server is up and running.
+But, if all went well, the compilation worked without any problems and our server is up and running.
 Time to start doing something interesting with it!

 ## Creating a web application